Astellas Pharma

 Acquisition in 2018

-Potenza Therapeutics, Inc. is a preclinical-stage biotechnology company based in Cambridge, Massachusetts, founded in 2014.
-The company focuses on developing a portfolio of oncology programs that harness the body's immune system to identify and eliminate tumors.
-Potenza's innovative approach is rooted in understanding the biological mechanisms by which cancer cells evade immune detection and destruction.
-By leveraging these insights, the company aims to create effective pharmaceuticals that enhance the health outcomes of cancer patients.
+Potenza Therapeutics, Inc. is a preclinical-stage biotechnology company based in Cambridge, Massachusetts, established in 2014.
+The company is dedicated to developing a portfolio of oncology programs that harness the body's immune system to identify and eliminate tumors.
+Potenza's innovative approach focuses on understanding the mechanisms that allow cancer cells to evade immune detection and destruction.
+By leveraging these biological insights, the company aims to create effective and reliable therapeutic solutions that enhance patient health and improve cancer treatment outcomes.

 Quethera